 - Apply online through NIPR.

 - Pay the license fee of $80.
 The fee is not pro-rated and is non-refundable and non-transferable.
 If you are a resident of a state that charges a fee in excess of $80, that rate will be assessed as fees are retaliatory under South Carolina Law.
 For example, the fee for Georgia residents is $115.
 The fee for North Carolina residents is $175.

 - If the applicant's home state does not require an adjuster examination, then a certificate can be used from another state where the applicant is licensed and has taken and passed an adjuster examination.

 - If the above cannot be provided, then the applicant will be required to pass South Carolina's adjuster examination.
-Registration for South Carolina's licensing examination is done through PSI.
-Contact PSI directly at 800-733-9267 or online.
+Contact Pearson Vue directly at 877-759-5226 or schedule online to register for the state licensing exam and/or view exam content outlines.

 In South Carolina, public adjusters must pass an examination and be licensed by the Department.
 Be sure to always check references and qualifications of any public adjuster you are considering.
 Click here to view a List of SC Licensed Public Adjusters.

 To view additional information regarding public adjusters' legal requirements, standards of conduct, contract requirements, etc., please see Title 38, Chapter 48 of the South Carolina Code of Laws.
 A couple of helpful definitions are included below:

 - "Public insurance adjuster" means any individual who, for salary, fee, commission, or other compensation, engages in public adjusting and who is licensed under Section 38-48-20.
 A public insurance adjuster is not an attorney licensed to practice by the South Carolina Supreme Court who adjusts insurance losses in the course of the practice of law.
 A public insurance adjuster is not an adjuster representing an insurer and is not licensed in accordance with the provisions of Chapter 47.